 Help us retain women in tech.

-Women Who Code is dedicated to helping women succeed in their careers in technology, but in order to do that, we need the help of our local tech communities.
+Women Who Code is dedicated to helping women succeed in their careers in technology, but in order to do that, we need your help.
 Partnering with Women Who Code means doing your part to combat the unconscious biases that have made tech a hostile environment for women.
-Together we can learn how to eliminate these biases and make tech culture more welcoming and inclusive to everyone.
+Together we can learn how to work around these biases and make tech culture more welcoming and inclusive to everyone.

 What benefits do sponsors receive?

 Partnership.
 We aren’t just asking for money.
 We want to partner with local tech companies to not only provide benefit to our members, but also help you in your commitment to increasing diversity and inclusion within your workplace.
 We are a resource for you to use when you need help.

 Visibility.
 Women experienced in the tech community rely heavily on word of mouth for job searches, since many companies talk about diversity and inclusion without making any real effort to improve their workforce.
 When you sponsor organizations such as ours, you send a message that you care and are committed to making things better.
 You also have direct access to our members when hosting a HackNight.

 Tax Benefits.
 Because Women Who Code is a non-profit, all donations are tax-deductible.
 This includes the event space, wifi and food when hosting a HackNight.
 Women Who Code offers an online form for generating a receipt.

 HackNight Benefits.
 When hosting a HackNight, sponsors are encouraged to have representatives from their company attend the event.
 We offer them a few minutes at the beginning of the event to introduce themselves and talk about your company and any open positions.
 Your representatives can then meet with our members during the event to network and learn more about our group.
 Your company logo will be added to our Meetup Sponsors page during the week you host.